sudo-joseph/mywebpage/README.md

 # mywebpage
-A simple personal blog built with bootstrap 4.
-Site can be acessed via https://sudo-joseph.github.io/mywebpage/
+A simple static site generator for my personal blog built with python3, jinja2m and bootstrap 4.
+Site can be accessed via https://sudo-joseph.github.io/mywebpage/

 ## Build
 Use build.py script to rebuild the site after any making any changes.